BenedyktT/gastroCalculator/README.md

 This project is simple app that allows you to get nutrition table out of your favourite recipe.
-It uses jest for testing, react with redux in a front end, and custom styles with sass
+It uses jest for testing, react with redux in a front end, and custom styles with sass.
+User can add his recipe to database, and browse other users recipes as well

 ## Prerequisites